robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 For membership status:

-- if you are sure they are a paid up member, select 'Member'
+- if you are sure they are a paid up member, select `Member`
-- if you are sure they are a non member (visitor), select 'None member'
+- if you are sure they are a non-member (visitor), select `None member`
-- if you aren't sure, select 'Unconfirmed member'
+- if you aren't sure, select `Unconfirmed member`

 Membership or otherwise can be confirmed by [importing a list of club members](import_membership_list_help).